Azzarox/JS-SPA-FrontEnd-Project/README.md

 # JS-SPA-FrontEnd-Project
-Small Front-End project which is Single Page Application and uses Firebase for authentication and database.
+Small Front-End project which is a Single Page Application and uses Firebase for authentication and database.

 # The project
 Link: https://fir-project-39721.web.app/

-Project overview:
+## Project overview:
-You can:
 1. Sign-Up
 2. Sign-In
 3. View all created photos from other users and you respectively